mariusokoto/Node-project/README.md

 **We chose to create a web application for managing school operations efficiently.
 It's the continuation of our Software Engineering.**

-## Features
-- Student, Teacher, and Admin portals.
-- Attendance tracking, grades management, and information about the user.
-- Secure role-based access control (RBAC).

 ## Project Structure
 - **frontend/** : Contains the Angular code for the user interface.